Jumaruba/jtimesched/docs/09_assignment/09_assignment.md

     l.setLevel(Level.INFO);
 ```

 The `initProjectTableModel` also initializes the `ProjectTableModel` instance with a single project.
 After that, in each of the tests, we set the parameter `row` to 0 (the first and only project of the Table), the `col` to `ProjectTableModel.COLUMN_CHECK` and the value to `true` or `false`, to check or uncheck the checkbox of that table cell.
-After calling the `setValueAt` function with this parameters we then assert that the output of the logger is the expected:
+After calling the `setValueAt` function with these parameters, we then assert that the output of the logger is the expected:

 ```java
 // In testCheckProject